Caring for 2 T1D Boys

 Editor’s Note: Megan was a member of Beyond Type Run‘s 2018 TCS New York City Marathon Team sponsored by Dexcom and Insulet, makers of the tubeless Omnipod Insulin Management System.
 Learn more about the 2019 Beyond Type Run team here.

-Caring for three people with T1D is a really huge part of my day-to-day life.
+Caring for three people with type 1 diabetes (T1D) is a really huge part of my day-to-day life.
 The 24/7 monitoring, the overnight blood sugar tests, the fighting insurance companies, the doctor’s appointments, the constant worry is all pretty consuming.
 But, I am beyond blessed that I’m able to stay home with my boys, so thankfully, that has made it much easier.
 I also have the world’s greatest husband.
 He is amazing and I couldn’t do any of it without him.
-He has been with me since we were 17, so he was there for my diabetes burnout in college, my subsequent hospitalization from said diabetes burnout, me getting my first pump, my first CGM, etc. Those experiences, along with all the tools we are so lucky to have, help make it much more manageable.
+He has been with me since we were 17, so he was there for my diabetes burnout in college, my subsequent hospitalization from said diabetes burnout, me getting my first pump, my first continuous glucose monitor (CGM), etc. Those experiences, along with all the tools we are so lucky to have, help make it much more manageable.

-We currently use 3 Dexcom CGMs, three iPads/iPhones to be able to remotely monitor the CGMs, five meters (two in the boys’ bedroom for overnight testing, two with me for all other times of day testing, and one for me), three Medtronic pumps, and the diabetes supplies?
+We currently use three Dexcom CGMs, three iPads/iPhones to be able to remotely monitor the CGMs, five meters (two in the boys’ bedroom for overnight testing, two with me for all other times of day testing and one for me), three Medtronic pumps and the diabetes supplies?
 You can’t imagine a greater stockpile!
 Everyone has different color coded dexs, testers and pumps.
 In general, we have three pump site changes every other day, we all test together every three hours, we all calibrate together, we bolus together, we change the Dex together, etc.